-The Federal Election Commission (FEC) reports that approximately \$7.3 billion1 was spent on federal races in the 2012 election cycle.
-According to figures from the Center for Responsive Politics, approximately \$309 million was spent by organizations that did not provide itemized disclosure of their donors.2 That is just under 4.3 percent of the total money spent in the 2012 election cycle.
+The Federal Election Commission (FEC) reports that approximately \$7.3 billion was spent on federal races in the 2012 election cycle.
+According to figures from the Center for Responsive Politics (CRP), approximately \$309 million was spent by organizations that did not provide itemized disclosure of their donors.
+That is just under 4.3 percent of the total money spent in the 2012 election cycle.
 On its own, \$309 million sounds like a lot of money.
 Placed in context, a shade over four percent of total spending on federal races doesn't sound like much money at all.

-Based on the most current data, in the 2014 election cycle, roughly \$160 million was spent by non-itemizing groups compared to about \$3.7 billion spent on federal races overall, or just 4.4 percent of total political spending - virtually the exact same percentage as the 2012 cycle.3
+According to CRP and FEC data, in the 2014 election cycle, roughly \$173 million was spent by non-itemizing groups compared to roughly \$5.3 billion spent on federal races overall, or just 3.3 percent of total political spending - a full percentage point decrease from the 2012 cycle.